satyaki4/satyaki4.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
-I am a Ph.D.
-Candidate at the Department of Economics, University of North Carolina at Greensboro and a visiting Assistant Professor at Elon University.
+I am a visiting Assistant Professor of Economics at Elon University and a Ph.D.
+Candidate at the Department of Economics, University of North Carolina at Greensboro.
 I will be on the job market this Fall --- 2023-24, and will be available for interviews at the AEA, AOM, and EJME.

 I am passionate about teaching the fundamentals of economics and researching the economics of innovation.
 My job market paper studies the patenting activity of small entities before and after the Leahy-Smith America Invents Act (AIA) of 2011.